sentclose/sentc-docs/docs/src/guide/group.md

 ## Key rotation

-A group can have more keys at the same time.
-With a key rotation new keys are created for a group but the old keys can still be used.
+A group can have multiple encryption keys at the same time.
+Key rotation is the process of generating new encryption keys for a group while still allowing the use of the old ones.
-The rotation is done on server side (but the server don't know the clear text keys) so it can be used for large groups as well.
+This is done on the server side, but the server does not have access to the clear text keys, making it suitable for large groups as well.

-Key rotation could be used after a member leaves, so every new content is encrypted by the newest key.
+Key rotation can be useful when a member leaves the group, ensuring that all new content is encrypted using the newest key.

 ### Key rotation start